 5) The Vancouver Canucks will make the playoffs.
 I don’t think this is going out on a limb at all or necessarily being overly optimistic.
 Actually more realistic when looking at the Pacific Division.
 The three California teams are in rebuild mode, albeit at different stages, but over the long haul I can’t imagine these line-ups winning a sufficient number of hockey games.
 Not a complete write-off of course, but LA is ahead of Anaheim which is ahead of San Jose, and you might flip-flop any of them.
 Either way, it’s fortuitous at the moment that these re-constructions are taking place in this division, the NHL’s weakest.
 There are some exciting prospects in the mix for sure, but I’m not evaluating entire rosters at this juncture, I’m just liking the situation if I’m a Canucks fan.

 The Oilers are a threat for obvious reasons and are quite capable of giving the Vegas Golden Knights a run for their money at the top of the division.
 Their potential downfall is the D-corps.
 They can still out run-and-gun people, but I’m really curious what adjustments Connor McDavid will be making to his game this season and what his leadership qualities will look like.
 The Calgary Flames remain a bit mysterious.
-But it doesn’t matter, as long as the Vancouver Canucks finish ahead of California and the expansion Seattle Kraken, they’re in.
+But it doesn’t matter, as long as the Vancouver Canucks finish ahead of California, the expansion Seattle Kraken, and the four bottom teams in the Central, they’re in.

 (Bonus prediction: The Vancouver Canucks will sign Elias Petterson and Quinn Hughes before October 1st, a prediction that all of the others are somewhat contingent upon.)